arionbanki/Arion-OpenBanking-Sandbox/README.md

 ![App screenshot](https://github.com/arionbanki/Arion-OpenBanking-Sandbox/blob/main/doc-images/20%20-%20Example%20Token%20Scopes.png?raw=true)

 #### Creating a consent
+Consents are the confirmation

 To be able to use our OpenBanking Services, you need to create a consent

 Later when calling the Accounts or Payments endpoints you use the id which you get back when creating a consent

-These are the paramters required to create a valid consent:
+These are the parameters required to create a valid consent, which you then need to confirm before calling our OpenBanking Apis:
 1. xRequestID header - Valid UUID
 2. PSU_ID header - Valid kennitala of the natural or legal person making use of a payment service - the user which you get from our Openbanking WebPortal
 3. Ocp-Apim-Subscription-Key header - API key which you get from our Openbanking WebPortal